 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Virgil Flowers #4 series and is a This thriller is a hardcover edition that was published by G.P.
+It is part of the Virgil Flowers #4 series and is a thriller that was published by G.P.
 Putnam's Sons on September 21, 2010 and has 388 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Rules of Prey, Shadow Prey, Eyes of Prey, Winter Prey, Silent Prey, Mind Prey, Night Prey, Sudden Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey, Escape Clause, The Fool's Run, Deep Freeze, The Empress File

 detective mystery thriller series and revolving around that effin’ Flowers, lol.
 Bad Blood takes place in October in Minnesota.

 In 2011, Bad Blood won the ITW Thriller Award for Best Hard Cover Novel.
 And I completely understand why.
 I’d give it a “7” if I could.

 Holy cats!
 H-0-L-Y cats!!
 This one will have your jaw dropping below the floor!
 The drama and tension will keep your heart racing as well as your eyes and fingers as they turn pages as fast as possible.
 Sandford certainly trips you up as he slowly and quickly twists you around.